-All in all, there is really no disputing that these two great optimists succeeded in writing delightfully about their contemporaries by the simple device of not telling the truth. . .
+All in all, there is really no disputing that these two great optimists succeeded in writing delightfully about their contemporaries by the simple device of not telling the truth. . . .
 Probably few men of striking literary talent have ever been so constituted as to be capable of actually noticing what contemporary life was like.
 The absent-mindedness of gifted writers is, indeed, notorious: and it would seem to be this habit of not closely observing their fellow creatures which enables men of genius to write about them so charmingly.
 At all events, once the writing is adopted as a profession, the author has definitely cut adrift from normal life; and before long will forget its ordinary course so completely that he may very well come to misrepresent it in a masterpiece. . . .
 Balzac, who was more profoundly painstaking than most of us, adopted the plan of sleeping by day, and writing throughout the night hours, and of thus living for considerable periods without seeing anyone save the domestic who fetched the sustaining coffee: and Balzac's masterworks remain to prove this an excellent way of writing really profound studies of contemporary life.
 It secures, to begin with, an abnormal viewpoint, concerning the need of which I have spoken at sufficient length.
-And besides, it is undeniable that a person who steadily persisted in this ordering of his existence, as Balzac did through some twenty-odd years, will not be creatively wind-bound by his knowledge of actualities and of human nature as displayed therein: nor need I point out that the later volumes of the Comédie Humaine are concededly the best, improving as they did in ratio to Balzac's increasing forgetfulness of the truth about his subject. . . .
+And besides, it is undeniable that a person who steadily persisted in this ordering of his existence, as Balzac did through some twenty-odd years, will not be creatively wind-bound by his knowledge of actualities and human nature as displayed therein: nor need I point out that the later volumes of the Comédie Humaine are concededly the best, improving as they did in ratio to Balzac's increasing forgetfulness of the truth about his subject. . . .
 Given the requisite genius, anyone of us may do well to follow his example.
-But the program is arduous, and, first of all, you must be quite sure about the genius.
+But the programme is arduous, and, first of all, you must be quite sure about the genius.

 To divagate once more into egotism, I recall a book that was published some years ago with, I believe, quite gratifying misprision of the offence.
-This volume, at any rate, was handicapped by a preface in which this identical truism was cited, - that what mankind has generally agreed to accept as first-class art, in any of the varied forms of fictitious narrative, has never been a truthful reproduction of the artist's era.
+This volume, at any rate, was handicapped by a preface in which this identical truism was cited,-that what mankind has generally agreed to accept as first-class art, in any of the varied forms of fictitious narrative, has never been a truthful reproduction of the artist's era.
 And the author, as I recall it, went on at some length to consider the futility of our "vital" novels, which affect to dispose of this or that problem of the day in the terms of "faithful realism."
-I was rather taken with the fellow's exposition of what were more or less my own theories: and so, was no little interested, later, by the verdict thereanent of an exceedingly well-known novelist. . . .
-I mention no names.
-I merely add, the more properly to impress you, that this novelist has since been elevated to the National Institute of Art and Letters, at one of those logical annual meetings through which the Institute justifies its titular sharp distinction between Letters and Art, by the writers elected to membership. . . .
-And I think the verdict of that novelist will repay quoting.
+I was rather taken with the writer's exposition of what were more or less my own theories: and so, was no little interested, later, by the verdict thereanent of one of the few living novelists who, as a matter of any intelligent belief, has done work which will endure. . .
+I think that verdict will repay quoting: